Lee Tuck

-Lee Andrew Tuck (born 30 June 1988) is a professional footballer who plays as a attacking midfielder for Malaysia Super League club Kedah Darul Aman and the Malaysian national team.
-Since leaving the English non-league in 2010, Tuck has spent most of his professional career in South East Asia, playing in the top-flight leagues of Thailand, Bangladesh and Malaysia.
-He obtained Malaysian citizenship through naturalisation.
+Lee Andrew Tuck (born 30 June 1988) is a former professional footballer who plays as an attacking midfielder.
+Born in England, he represented the Malaysia national team.

 Club career

 England

 Tuck started his career with boyhood club Halifax Town in 2008.
 He also had spells with Bradford (Park Avenue) and Guiseley.

 Thailand and Bangladesh

-Tuck arrived in Thailand in 2010 after leaving Farsley Celtic, after spells also with taking up a friend's invitation to play for Nakhon Pathom FC.
+Tuck arrived in Thailand in 2010 after leaving Farsley Celtic, after spells also with taking up a friend's invitation to play for Nakhon Pathom.
 After his contract with Nakhon Pathom ended on 31 October 2010, Tuck signed a contract with Thai second division club Customs United in 2011.

 Tuck played for Bangkok FC between 2011 and 2013 when he scored 51 goals in 77 league games and they narrowly missed out on promotion, finishing fourth in Tuck's last season with the club.

 Tuck joined Air Force Central from Bangkok FC in 2014 and was loaned to Nakhon Ratchasima.
 He later moved to Nakhon Ratchasima on a permanent deal in 2015.
 After spending six years in Thai football, he joined Bangladeshi side Abahani Limited Dhaka, where he won the 2016 Bangladesh Football Premier League.